Nissan Skyline GT-R: Fifth generation (1999–2002)

 In February 2002, Nissan launched a final production model of the R34 GT-R called the Skyline GT-R V·spec II Nür and the Skyline GT-R M·spec Nür, which were based on the V-spec II N1.
 The Nür was named after the famous German Nürburgring racetrack, where the Skyline was developed.

-An R34 Skyline GT-R driven by the character Brian O'Conner, portrayed by Paul Walker in the film 2 Fast 2 Furious.
+An R34 25GT Turbo (modified to look like a GT-R) driven by the character Brian O'Conner, portrayed by Paul Walker in the film 2 Fast 2 Furious.

 In total, 1,003 units of the R34 GT-R Nür were built for Japan.
 718 were V·spec II Nürs and 285 were M·spec Nürs.
 The Nür model featured an improved RB26DETT based on the N1 racing engine.
 The standard turbochargers were upgraded to larger versions with a slight increase in boost and the ceramic blades were replaced with steel versions.
 This has increased lag, but the turbo's durability was improved while being able to handle a bigger boost increase.
 The V·spec II Nür is based on the regular V·spec II model, and the M·spec Nür was based on the regular M·spec model.

 Other than the addition of the Nür engine, the Nür models also included a different colour of stitching on the interior trim, as well as a speedometer reading up to 300 km/h, gold valve covers instead of red and a gold VIN plate instead of silver.
 Due to Japanese car industry norms for the passenger vehicles at the time, the car was advertised as having 206 kW but it actually had over 246 kW when it left the factory.

-In 1999, during Nissan's testing session at the Nürburgring Nordscheleife.
-The car set an unofficial lap time of 7:52 minutes around the track, driven by Nissan's test driver Kazuo Shimizu.
+In 1999, during Nissan's testing session at the Nürburgring Nordschleife, the car set an unofficial lap time of 7:52 minutes around the track, driven by Nissan's test driver Kazuo Shimizu.
 The car broke the Skyline GT-R R33's record, which was the fastest production vehicle around the track.